 There has been a lot of buzz about cocoa nibs recently, but what exactly are they?

-Cacao nibs are pieces of fermented, dried, roasted and crushed cacao bean.
-Once roasted, winnowed and cracked the nibs are generally made into chocolate.
-But these crunchy bits of cocoa nib can also be eaten just as they are.
+These nibs are generally made into chocolate.
+But they can also be eaten just as they are.
 This is ‘chocolate’ at its purest – no added sugar, no milk, no flavourings and almost no processing.
 And just like the chocolate they are turned into, cocoa nibs have been shown to have many different nutritional benefits.

 Our Madagascan nibs by Menakao have a particularly pronounced fruity aroma with a roasted undernote.
 Sharp citrus mixes with orange and cranberries.
 The profile is similar to Menakao’s dark bars but with a raw, unprocessed edge: the same flavours are present but haven’t been focused and refined as in a bar.

 So what to do with these delicious and diverse cocoa nibs?
-Nibs are a wonderfully versatile cooking ingredient that you can use in both sweet and savoury dishes.
-Below we highlight some of our favourite ways to use cocoa nibs.
+They’re a wonderfully versatile cooking ingredient that you can use in both sweet and savoury dishes.
+Here are some of our favourite ways to use them:

 - Start your day with a crunch.
 Add a sprinkling of cocoa nibs to your morning porridge, giving it a little more texture and a roasted chocolatey note.
 For a deliciously fruity breakfast, why not use Menakao’s roasted nibs and add in a handful of dried fruit to bring out the beans’ own flavours.